Lussebullen/DD2480_DECIDE/README.md

 Implemented LIC 4, 9 and 14.
 Implemented corresponding unit tests for the relevant LICs.
 Helped with pull request code reviews.

 - ##### [Omar Askar Vergara](https://github.com/Omar-AV)
-Implemented the decide function, LIC 0, 5, 10, 13 and corresponding unit tests for the LICS.
+Implemented the decide function in `App.java`, LIC 0, 5, 10, 13 and corresponding unit tests for the LICs.
+Performed pull request reviews.

 ## Remarkable Achievement
 ---